mila-iqia/ResearchTemplate/docs/features/remote_slurm_launcher.md

     - `cpu`: CPU job
     - `gpu`: GPU job
 - The `cluster` config group controls where to run the job:
     - `current`: Run on the current cluster.
-Assumes that you're already on a SLURM cluster (e.g. when using `mila code`).
+Use this if you're already on a SLURM cluster (e.g. when using `mila code`).
 This uses the usual `submitit_slurm` launcher.
     - `mila`: Launches the job on the Mila cluster.
     - `narval`: Remotely launches the job on the Narval cluster
     - `cedar`: Remotely launches the job on the Cedar cluster